-Now it’s time to adjust the tone of the vocal to taste.
+Now it’s time to adjust the tone.

-The Next Compressor (Optional)
+Step 9: The Next Compressor (Optional)

 Depending on the genre, you could opt for more gain reduction here.
-Also experiment with placing this compressor before EQ.
+Also, experiment with placing this compressor before EQ.

 Sometimes boosting the top end with an EQ just isn’t enough, and you need you use saturation to create some new harmonics on the top end.

 I highly recommend Softube’s free Saturation Knob plugin.
 Dial in some subtle saturation for more air and excitement.